swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy/introduction.md

 ## State of the MLOps process

-At the beginning of this part, the following issues remain:
+With the experiment versioned and reproducible, the model is ready to be served and deployed.
+In this part, you will address the following issues:

 - [ ] Model may have required artifacts that are forgotten or omitted in saved/loaded state